medikoo/memoizee/README.md

 };
 ```

-With `method` option we can configure memoization directly on prototype and not in constructor.
+With `method` option we can configure memoization directly on prototype.
 Following will have same effect:

 ```javascript
 var Foo = function () {